Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Construction of the KP wave function at the double points of the spectral curve

 If $\mathcal N$ is the acyclically oriented Le--network representing $[A]$, then the dressed network divisor constructed in \cite{AG3} coincides with the above definition for the choice of the gauge ray $\mathfrak l$ as in Figure \ref{fig:Rules0}.

 By definition, the dressed network divisor number at each trivalent white vertex is real and represents the local coordinate of a point on the corresponding copy of $\mathbb{CP}^1$ in $\Gamma$.
 In general, on $({\mathcal N}, \mathcal O,\mathfrak l)$, the value of the dressed network divisor number at a given trivalent white vertex $V$ depends on the choice of $\vec t_0$.
-If this is not the case we call the corresponding \textbf{network divisor number trivial}.
+If this is not the case, we call \textbf{trivial} the corresponding \textbf{network divisor number}.
+The latter case occurs at white vertices where the linear system involves proportional vectors.
 If ${\mathcal N}$ is the Le--network, there are no trivial network divisor numbers.
-In the general case, trivial network divisor numbers occur at all vertices where the linear system in (\ref{eq:lineq_white}) involves linearly dependent vectors.